mschneider94/docugit/README.md

 # docugit

-Serve documentation/wiki/KB from a Git-repo with markdown-files
+Serve documentation/wiki/KB from a Git-repo with markdown-files, [see demo](https://mschneider94.github.io/docugit/).

 ## Installing / Getting started